Navoei/CustomDiscs/readme.md

-# Custom Discs v3.3.0a for Paper 1.21.3 ("a" for Athar's fork release from the original plugin here : https://github.com/Navoei/CustomDiscs )
+# Custom Discs v3.3.0a for Paper 1.21.3

 A Paper fork of henkelmax's Audio Player.
+Special thanks to Athar for maintaining this plugin.
 - Play custom music discs using the Simple Voice Chat API.
 (The voice chat mod is required on the client and server.)
 - Use ```/customdisc``` or ```/cd``` to view available commands.
 - Music files should go into ```plugins/CustomDiscs/musicdata/```